List of current ships of the Royal Canadian Navy: Submarines

-The Victoria class are British-built diesel-electric fleet submarines designed in the late 1970s to supplement the Royal Navy's nuclear submarine force.
+The Victoria class are British-built diesel-electric fleet submarines designed in the late 1970s to supplement the British Royal Navy's nuclear submarine force.
 They were decommissioned at the end of the Cold War.
-In 1998, Canada purchased the submarines to replace the aging s.
+In 1998, Canada purchased the used submarines, re-christening them the Victoria-class and using them to replace the aging s.
 Refit for Canadian service included the removal of sub-Harpoon missile firing and mine-laying capabilities, installation of torpedo launch systems and upgrades to weapons and fire control systems.
 Each vessel holds 53 crew.